Smooth, isolated curves in families of Calabi-Yau threefolds in homogeneous spaces: Proof of Theorem

-\begin{thm} \cite[Thm.
-1.1]{kl2} Under the assumptions (A1)-(A5) the members of $|L|$ deform to a length $m-2 \choose \dim |L|$ scheme of curves which are geometrically rigid in the general deformation $X_t = Z(s_0+ts)$ of $X_0$.
-In particular, $X_t$ contains a geometrically rigid curve which is a deformation of a curve in $|L|$ \end{thm}
+\begin{thm} {\rm (\cite[Thm.~1.1]{kn-TAMS})} Under the above setting and assumptions (A1)-(A7), the members of $|\L|$ deform to a length $\ell-2 \choose \dim |L|$ scheme of curves that are smooth and isolated in the general deformation $Y_t=Z(s_0+ts)$ of $Y_0=Y$.
+In particular, $Y_t$ contains a smooth, isolated curve that is a deformation of a curve in $|\L|$. \end{thm}

-By Theorem \ref{bncurves} the possible degrees and genera of smooth curves on $BN$ general $K3$ surfaces of low genus are classified.

-For the cases where $X$ is a $CICY$, the results in Theorem \ref{result} are slight improvements of the results of Kley in \cite[Thm.
-2.1]{kl2}, by using \cite[Prop.
-1.2]{kn} (which is an improvement of \cite[Lemma 2.3]{kl2}).
-For the cases where $X$ is a complete intersection in some homogeneous space different than projective space, we will have to argue that the conditions (A1)-(A5) are still satisfied.
-Our argument will also be valid for the $CICY$ cases.